An assortment of vital survival items including a flashlight, water, medication, and other essentials, key for bartering during crisis situations.

 💡 Security Concerns and How to Trade Safely

 Trading can be risky during a crisis.
-It's important to protect yourself before engaging in any trades, especially with people you don't know.
+It's important to protect yourself before engaging in any trades, especially with unknown people.
 Avoid sharing your location or disclosing the full extent of your resources.
 Whenever possible, participate in formal trading activities to minimize the risks involved.

 💡 Establish Trust with Regular Trade Partners